Decaded/NyaDB/README.md

 ### Note:

-- Changes to these settings will only take effect after restarting the application.
+- Changes to these settings will only take effect after restarting the application, so on the first run it will still have default settings.
 - The JSON file containing these settings is located in the `NyaDB` folder in the project's root directory and by default is named `customDatabaseConfiguration.json`.
 - To return to the default configuration values, simply remove custom settings from the initialization.